Can I Validate an Address While Using addMarker?

 And we're done!
 We successfully mapped the exact location of a real address via Google's services (with Smarty on the assist).

-In the end, it's not a matter of "Does Google know everything?"—it's a matter of "Will Google tell me everything I want to know?"
-Unfortunately, Google (and it's addMarker function) can't tell you if an address is real, just where they think the address is.
+In the end, it's not a matter of "Does Google know everything?"—it's a matter of "Will Google tell me everything I want to know and allow me to use that information the way I need?"
+Unfortunately, Google limitations (and it's addMarker function) make it challenging.
 It's like drinking milk that's past its date: you think it's good, but you really don't want to be wrong.
 Adding address validation, however, will give you exactly what you're looking for.
 It's perhaps one step longer than you were hoping, but it pays to be sure.
 Like with the milk.

 Seriously, pour it down the drain already.